Jump to content

 RobinC's Achievements

-2. Tim Looks like from a KK200 or 300, I think its a machined part, so it pushes up and and pulls down, so not just a thread with a wheel on, and unlikely any one will have a spare, but you never know!!
+10. Tim Looks like from a KK200 or 300, I think its a machined part, so it pushes up and and pulls down, so not just a thread with a wheel on, and unlikely any one will have a spare, but you never know!!
 Your best bet is to email Walther in Ulm, For Sports Services, and try there, contact from their website.
 Would not be that difficult to make, if you can get a sample to copy.
 Best of luck Robin

-3. To late, I've decided to keep this very special rifle, so withdrawn......... unless some one persuasive contacts me quickly!
+11. To late, I've decided to keep this very special rifle, so withdrawn......... unless some one persuasive contacts me quickly!
 Have Fun Robin

-4. And.......
+12. And.......
 I have 400 rounds of custom hand loaded match ammo with this rifle, and I'll throw in a 100 rounds free, that £250 worth!!
 Have Fun Robin

-5. As stated above, This is a complete outfit, Keppeler 6 mm br rifle, this was my wife's 300 mt action, she has now switched to a .223 Rem calibre so this is now surplus to requirements and available.
+13. As stated above, This is a complete outfit, Keppeler 6 mm br rifle, this was my wife's 300 mt action, she has now switched to a .223 Rem calibre so this is now surplus to requirements and available.
 A well shooting and very pretty rifle.
 It is the lighter square Keppeler 6 mmBR action (can be rebarreled for 7.62), it has an Anschutz free trigger, was custom built for us in 2012 and now rebarreled with a Bartlein 1 in 8 twist barrel, 600 mm (24 in's) long, and comes with a Keppeler 4" extension barrel tube.
 The barrel has had a logged 850 rounds.
 Was last shot in anger at the Austrian Championships in 2017, and scored 594 ex 600, since, only rarely used as we have gone over to .223, then lock down, and the occasional shoot on our TR range as our spare rifle.
 The stock is a Keppeler hybrid KO5/09 being a slimline fore end, finished in polished alloy and grey, with a Walther KK300 grip.
 Rear sight is a Walther Insight-Out, with a Centra colour filter iris, front sight is a Centra Cube in 22 mm.
 It comes with Centra sight raiser blocks, and grey mirage band.
 The Butt plate is a Walther KK200 pattern, as new, one of the last ones made!
 All fully adjustable.
 The cheek piece is my special alloy, folding type with an ebony wood flat top, all full adjustable. corrected now, I thought it was walnut, too many rifles, huh!
 But checked the pics and its ebony!!!
 Done because the colour matched better, (sad old fart!)
-It is a mint condition 300 mt rifle, but is also ideal as an F class or bench rest rifle in 6 mm br calibre. £1800 or very near offer.
+It is a mint condition 300 mt rifle, but is also ideal as an F class or bench rest rifle in 6 mm br calibre, or if re barreled in 7.62 a stunning TR rifle! £1800 or very near offer.
 I can't suss out the picture reducer, but if you email me on robin.carter80@ntlworld.com I can send you pictures.
 Have Fun Robin

-6. Nigel In coaching standing air rifle we advise the ideal fore sight size with a standard barrel length is 4.5, and don't go below that until you can shoot a 90 average.
+14. Nigel In coaching standing air rifle we advise the ideal fore sight size with a standard barrel length is 4.5, and don't go below that until you can shoot a 90 average.
 Initially you can go up to 5.00 but you'll find the ideal is 4.5, and many top level standing shooters use 4.5 or close, through out their careers.
 If you are stuck for one, just run a 4.5 drill through the plastic one they come with.
 PS.
 I've just checked, and I have a plastic one (was 4.00) that I had all ready drilled out to 4.5, if you email me your address you can have it free, try it, if you like it and want a better one, then you can buy a Hi End knowing the actual size you want, with out having to try several, and they are £25 each! robin.carter80@ntlworld.com Best of luck Have Fun Robin

-7. Thanks Iain Yes, well on the mend thanks, I made things for very many years with hand tools, and a Wolf Sapphire that I had for my 21st birthday, ahem... just a few years ago now, its deeply satisfying.
+15. Thanks Iain Yes, well on the mend thanks, I made things for very many years with hand tools, and a Wolf Sapphire that I had for my 21st birthday, ahem... just a few years ago now, its deeply satisfying.
 I do the same things now with a lathe and a mill, just easier and quicker!
 If you have any problems let me know, I'm now allowed back in my workshop!
 Have Fun Robin

 ×